JVFDevelopment/runix-lang/README.md

 ![Runix Logo](images/logo/runixlogo.jfif)

-**Runix** ```.rmx``` is a modern, lightweight, and extensible programming language designed for ease of use and flexibility, Its primary use case is in game development.
+**Runix** ```.rnx``` is a modern, lightweight, and extensible programming language designed for ease of use and flexibility, Its primary use case is in game development.

 ## Features